keerthik/keerthik.github.io/content/essays/2305_switchinghugo/index.md

 draft: false
 ---

-So I decided to rewrite my formerly jekyll-powered personal site with hugo.
+So I decided to rewrite my formerly [jekyll](https://jekyllrb.com/)-powered personal site with [hugo](https://gohugo.io/).

-> 🚧 While I'm migrating to Hugo, my old essays may be inaccessible 🚧.

-> This is because I'm too lazy to keep two working branches for my site.

 ## Why?

+I'll say upfront that I believe one should use

+- static sites for 99% of use cases
+- Jekyll, for 99% of static sites

-I'll say upfront that I still have only good things to say about Jekyll, and I love how mature and true to its core Jekyll has remained.
-My switching has nothing really to do with Jekyll or its flaws.
+I love how mature and true to its core Jekyll has remained.
+My switching has nothing really to do with Jekyll or its limitations.

 There are no good reasons, to be perfectly honest.
-My website had gotten stale, both technically and in terms of content (my essays, portfolio items, toys, and even my unpublished draft content).
+Things collected a lot of dust around here, and in typical ADHD fashion when dusting things, I end up rebuilding them.

 My first step when returning to my site after a long hiatus is to do something a bit more drastic technically first, just to sort of shake off the cruft, in a manner of speaking.

-### Tech stack bloat
-Something I have experienced working on jekyll sites over several years (the last one was set up with jekyll circa 2013) is significant bloat with each convenience I want added.
-My personal site is pretty much entirely in my control, so I can nuke it with impunity to reset the bloat.
+### Get up to date on SOTA

+I maintain a couple of websites (for [BitGym](https://www.bitgym.com), for friends, for my public-facing projects) and I advocate static sites for all of them.
+As these sites mature, and their needs push up against the limitations of Jekyll's native functionality, it's a reminder to me to look into what's up in static-site-gen-land.

+The best place for me to try out a new tool is on my personal site since I know it intimately, and I'm the only real stakeholder in its uptime.

-### I needed a refresh
+### kOrc.me needed a refresh

-It has been a while since I've effectively learned a new tech tool.
-I play around with Unreal coming from Unity, and as mentioned I started learning go, but it's slow progress as my adult synapses have calcified the way they have.
+The design and content on my site had gotten quite stale, and I hold the idea that our personal website should be more truly a representation of ourselves than any social media profile quite dearly.

 ### Go immersion

 Go got me interested in hugo, and hugo got me interested in go.
 It felt natural to learn both simultaneously, to experience the output along with the input.
 With familiarity of how it works as an end-user, and basic language comprehension, I can start reading plugin codebases and learn how and why Go is used better.

 I'm writing this post itself because I also feel the need for a "first post" as I am going through the [gohugo quickstart tutorial](https://gohugo.io/getting-started/quick-start/).

-### Fun sidenote
+## Fun sidenote

-My Steamdeck has been my web development machine throughout setting up this website.
+My Steamdeck has been my web development machine through the initial set up with Hugo.

 <div class="clearfix"></div>